2025–26 FC Spartak Trnava season

 The 2025–26 season is the 103rd season in the history of FC Spartak Trnava, and the club's 23rd consecutive season in Slovak First Football League.
-In addition to the domestic league, the club are participating in the Slovak Cup and the UEFA Europa League.
+In addition to the domestic league, the club is participating in the Slovak Cup and the UEFA Europa League qualifications.

 Season

 June 2025

 On 6 June 2025, Michal Ščasný became the new manager of Spartak Trnava, coming in place of Michal Gašparík, who joined Polish side Górnik Zabrze for a fee of €75,000.

 July 2025

 Spartak players before the first leg against BK Häcken.

-In the clubs first game of the season, they lost 1–0 at home against BK Häcken in the 1st round of qualifications to the Europa League.
+In the club's first game of the season, they lost 1–0 at home against BK Häcken in the 1st round of qualifications to the Europa League.
 Spartak drew the second leg after a late goal from John Paul Dembe in the 96” minute.
 The game also saw the club first goal of the season, a direct free-kick scored by their captain Roman Procházka.
 Debutant Giorgi Moistsrapishvili was also able to put his name on the goal sheet.

 The first win of the season came in a Conference League qualification match against Hibernians F.C, with the final score line being 2–1 after Libor Holík volleyed the ball from a cross by Martin Mikovič and Roman Procházka successfully converting a penalty won after a foul of Timotej Kudlička.

 Michal Ščasný at halftime against Ružomberok.

-Spartak’s first league game was against MFK Ružomberok on 27 July 2025.
+Spartak's first league game was against MFK Ružomberok on 27 July 2025.
 Jakub Paur opened the score with a volley after a misjudgment from the Ružomberok defense.
 Philip Azango was able to put the goal in the back of the net after a pass from Giorgi Moistsrapishvili.
 The 3rd and final goal was scored by Roman Procházka from outside of the penalty box.
 The game also saw a direct red card given to David Huf after a foul on Kristián Koštrna.

 In the second leg against Hibernians, Spartak won with a convincing score line of 5–1.
 The first goal was scored by Libor Holík in the 4” minute of the game after a cross by Martin Mikovič.
 The second goal was scored 3 minutes later, after a 50 meter dribble by Philip Azango, the ball was found by Holík who passed it to a completely open Stefan Skrbo.
 A penalty was given away in the 15” minute by Koštrna which was saved by Žiga Frelih.
-In the 30” minute another penalty was given away, this time after a handball by Hibernians defender, however the penalty wasn’t converted by Michal Ďuriš.
+In the 30” minute another penalty was given away, this time after a handball by Hibernians defender, however the penalty wasn't converted by Michal Ďuriš.
 In the second half goals by Philip Azango and Michal Tomič would seal the win for Spartak.
 After the game it was also announced that Vojtěch Kubista and Milan Corryn would be leaving the club following the termination of their contracts.

 The top goal scorer for Spartak in the July part of the season was Roman Procházka, with 3 goals in 5 games in all competitions.